dietotter/cpp-learning/conspect.md

 - Downsides:
     - Virtual functions are inefficient - resolving a virtual function call takes longer than resolving a regular one.
     - The compiler has to allocate an extra pointer for each class object that has one or more virtual functions

+## The override and final specifiers, and covariant return types
+- For cases when function was meant to be an override, but isn't (example 1 below), C++11 introduces `override` specifier (not keyword) (example 2 below):

+Example 1:

+`class A { public: virtual const char* getName1(int x) { return "A"; } };`

+`class B : public A { public: virtual const char* getName1(int x) const { return "B"; } };` - isn't an override because the constness is different

+Example 2 (in class B):

+`virtual const char* getName1(int x) const override { return "B"; }` - compile error, function is not an override

+`virtual const char* getName3(int x) override { return "B"; }` - okay, function is an override of `A::getName1(int)`

+If the function does not override a base class function (or is applied to a non-virtual function), the compiler will flag the function as an error.
+This is useful in complex programs, where such things as mismatched virtual functions are difficult to debug.
+- There is no performance penalty for using the *override* specifier
+- **Rule**: Apply the override specifier to every intended override function I write
+- If we want to restrict user from overriding a function, or inherit from a class, we can use `final` specifier (not keyword).
+If the user tries to override a function or inherit from a class that has been specified as final - compile error.
+Example:

+`class A { public: virtual const char* getName() { return "A"; } };`

+`class B : public A { public: virtual const char* getName() override final { return "B"; } };`

+`class C : public B { public: virtual const char* getName() override { return "C"; } };` - compile error; overrides `B:getName()`, which is *final*

+- In case where we want to prevent inheriting from a class:

+`class A { ... };`

+`class B final : public A { ... };`

+`class C : public B { ... };` - compile error, cannot inherit from final class
+- Special case when a derived class virtual function can have a different return type than the base class and still be an override: If the return type of a virtual functions is a pointer or a reference to a class, override functions can return a pointer or a reference to a derived class.
+These are called **covariant return types**.
+Example:

+`virtual Base* getThis() { return this; }` (in class `Base`)

+`Derived* getThis() override { return this; }` (in class `Derived`) - overrides the Base's `getThis()`

+`int main() { Derived d{}; Base *b{ &d }; d.getThis();` - returns a `Derived*`

+`b->getThis();` - returns a `Base*`

+` return 0; }`

+One interesting note about covariant return types: C++ can’t dynamically select types, so you’ll always get the type that matches the base version of the function being called.
+In other words, in the above example, you only get a Derived* if you call getThis() with an object that is typed as a Derived object in the first place.
+- Some older compilers (e.g. Visual Studio 6) do not support covariant return types

+## Virtual destructors, virtual assignment, and overriding virtualization
+- **Rule**: If providing own destructor, we should **always** make it virtual if dealing with inheritance.
+E.g. our derived class has some memory allocation, and it gets deallocated in destructor.

+`Derived *derived{ new Derived(5) }; Base *base{ derived }; delete base;` - if destructor isn't virtual, only Base destructor will be called, thus some memory inside `base` object won't be deallocated. (full example: see `conspect/src/virtual-functions/virtual-destructor.cpp`)
+- It is possible to make the assignment operator virtual.
+However, virtualizing the ass op opens up some advanced stuff - so maybe should read up on this later, if needed.
+- We can ignore virtualization using scope resolution operator:

+`Derived derived; const Base &base{ derived }; std::cout << base.Base::getName();`
+- Recommendations about virtual destructors and inheritance:
+    - If you intend your class to be inherited from, make sure your destructor is virtual.
+    - If you do not intend your class to be inherited from, mark your class as final.
+This will prevent other classes from inheriting from it in the first place, without imposing any other use restrictions on the class itself.